olcf/olcf-user-docs/systems/crusher_quick_start_guide.rst

 2023-07-18
 ----------
-On Tuesday, July 18, 2023, Frontier was upgraded to a new version of the system software stack.
+On Tuesday, July 18, 2023, the Crusher TDS was upgraded to a new version of the system software stack.
 During the upgrade, the following changes took place:

 -  The system was upgraded to Cray OS 2.5, Slingshot Host Software 2.0.2-112, and the AMD GPU 6.0.5 device driver (ROCm 5.5.1 release).
 -  ROCm 5.5.1 is now available via the ``rocm/5.5.1`` modulefile.